 Further to Lives in jazz, Viv Albertine’s memoir

-is not only one of the great titles (her mum’s reproach to her as a teenager), it’s a beautiful inspiring book, full of sincere humanity and insight.
+(to give it its full title—her mum’s reproach to her as a teenager) is a beautiful inspiring book, full of sincere humanity and insight.
 We can draw a veil over the story of her messy “dalliance” (dunno why I’m suddenly coming over all Jane Austen) with Johnny Rotten.
 The account of her post-punk life is no less compelling than that of her time in The Slits, with their amazing singer Ari Up (RIP).
 Women, and sexism, in punk are justly favoured topics in musicology and glossies alike—more so, I note, than Daoist ritual (funny, that).
+For female punk band Vulpes in Madrid, see here.

 You can, and must, watch her singing it live on video too, but that recording is astounding.
 I was busy being a Boulez groupie… OK, there’s room for technique in punk too, but it’s not quite the point; I could presumably square that song with my snobby sensibilities long before I also learnt to rejoice in the Sex Pistols or the Ramones.
 Or Daoist ritual…